 Lotto Exposed Team Has 6 Lottery Movies to Cheer You Up

 Sometimes, after you play the lottery for so long, you start to believe that it is impossible to win.
-We know this isn’t true because there are lottery winners popping up all the time somewhere—regardless of the amount they win.
+We know this isn’t true because lottery winners are popping up all the time somewhere—regardless of the amount they win.
 Your time will come!
 Until it does, I’ve selected some of my favorite movies that feature people winning the lottery to inspire you.
 Maybe, you’ll want to check them out too… Just grab some popcorn, kick back, and enjoy the stories of these winners!
 For those of you who prefer books, we have something enjoyable, as well.

 Lucky Numbers (2000)

 This movie takes place in Harrisburg, Pennsylvania.
 Russ Richards (John Travolta) isn’t having the best of luck after he invested in a snowmobile company—only to be suffering because of the unexpected warmer winter.
-When a scam goes wrong, Russ finds himself deeper in debt and he is convinced to rig the lottery.
-Naturally, mayhem ensues and a trail of murder and betrayal is left in the wake.
+When a scam goes wrong, Russ finds himself deeper in debt, and he is convinced to rig the lottery.
+Naturally, mayhem ensues, and a trail of murder and betrayal is left in the wake.